 “If youngsters are feeling a little insecure, make their sleeping compartment a home from home,” continues Simon.
 “Bring along favourite teddies and toys, and place a head torch next to their bed if they wake up in the night wondering where they are.”

-Many parents opt for installing a small pop-up tent inside the main tent, to give kids their own space to sit and play in.
+When camping with kids, many parents opt for installing a small pop-up tent inside the main tent, to give the little ones their own space to sit and play in.

 "Some tent manufacturers make special sleeping compartments with colourful designs geared towards children," adds Simon, "and there are plenty of fun, inflatable chairs on the market that kids can use to kit out their room in the tent."

-Simon suggests urging younger campers to think of the countryside as a giant playground.
+While you're camping with kids, Simon suggests encouraging your little ones to think of the countryside as a playground.
 "Woods and forests are great for den-building.
 Get the kids to visualise and plan their structure.
 They need to think about the types of materials best suited for strength, and what natural resources keep the warmth in and the rain out.

 “Or maybe teach them wildlife tracking skills.
 It’s exciting for children to be able to identify animals from their tracks, and joining a ranger-led walk can be an excellent introduction to discovering more about the creatures living near your site."